Shippable/docs/sources/provision/aws-with-ansible.md

     *  **gitRepo** - contains your Ansible scripts
     *  **integration** - to store you ssh key for use by ansible
 -  jobs
-    *  **runCLI** - for executing your Ansible scripts
+    *  **runSh** - for executing your Ansible scripts

-in `shippable.resources.yml`, define the following resources to be used as inputs to your pipeline:
+In `shippable.resources.yml`, define the following resources to be used as inputs to your pipeline:

 ```yaml